wp-plugins/jonradio-reveal-network-activated-plugins/readme.txt

 Every effort has been made to not interfere with plugins that create or modify their own entry on the **Installed Plugins** Admin panel.

+**Security**

-Security:  Network Activated plugins are displayed on individual Sites in a WordPress Network:
+Network Activated plugins are displayed on individual Sites in a WordPress Network:

 1. When this Plugin is Network Activated, or
 1. When this Plugin is Activated on the individual Site, or